domin568/MalDbg/README.md

 ## Features (for now)

 1. Provide information about debugger events sent and exceptions raised.
-2. Interactive mode (continue, run, exit).
+2. Interactive mode.
-3. Manually setting breakpoints.
-4. Breakpoint at entrypoint.
-5. Prepared program structure for automating commands (like gdb script).
+3. Prepared program structure for automating commands (like gdb script).
+4. Ability to disassembly instructions at specified address.
+5. Shows context of actual thread after each interrupt of execution.
+4. Ability to manually set breakpoints.
+5. Automatic breakpoint at entrypoint.
 6. Colored output for cmd.exe.

 ## Visual presentation